gerelef/key-references/gnutools/git.md

 - Download changes from default remote repository and merge it:
 `git pull`

-- Download changes from default remote repository and use fast-forward:
+- Download changes from default remote repository and use rebase:
 `git pull --rebase`

 - Download changes from given remote repository and branch, then merge them into HEAD: